mgp/book-notes/how-to-read-a-book.markdown

 * We often use "well read" to mean the quantity rather than the quality of reading.
 But a person who has read widely but not well deserves pity, not praise.
 * Many books are worth reading well, and many more should only be inspected.
 * Being well-read means knowing how to use whatever skill one possesses with discrimination – and by reading every book according to its merits.

+#### Chapter 12: Aids to Reading

+* Do all that you can by yourself before seeking outside help.
+If you act consistently on this principle, you will find that you need less and less outside help.
+* Seek outside help when a book remains unintelligible, either in whole or part, *after you have done your best to read it according to the rules of intrinsic reading*.

+##### The Role of Relevant Experience

+* Common experience does not have to be shared by everyone in order to be common. *Common* is not the same as *universal*.
+* Common experience is most relevant to the reading of fiction and to the reading of philosophy.
+* Special experience is mainly relevant to the reading of scientific works.
+* The surest test of understanding is to ask yourself whether you can give a concrete example of a point that you feel you understand.

+##### Other Books as Extrinsic Aids to Reading

+* Not only are many of the great books related, but also they were written in a certain order that should not be ignored.
+* Just as the whole book is the context for any of its parts, so related books provide an even larger context that helps you interpret the book you are reading.
+* We must read the great books in relation to one another, and in an order that somehow respects chronology.

+##### How to Use Commentaries and Abstracts

+* Such works should be use sparingly for two reasons:
+1. Commentators are not always right in their comments on a book.
+2. Even if they are right, they may not be exhaustive.
+Reading a commentary, especially one that is very self-assured, tends to limit your understanding of a book.
+* Whereas you should read an author's preface and introduction *before* reading a book, you should not read a commentary by someone else until *after* you have read the book.
+* Reading a commentary before the book will distort your reading: You will tend to see only the points made by the scholar or critic, and fail to see other points that may be just as important.
+* If you rely on commentaries and habits too often, you will be totally lost if you cannot find one.
+You will be a worse reader.

+##### How to Use Reference Books

+* To use a reference book well:
+1. You must have some idea of what you want to know.
+That is, you must be able to ask the reference book an intelligible question.
+2. You must know where to find out what you want to know.
+3. You must know how the particular work is organized.
+By reading its introduction and preface, the editor should communicate to you *how* to use it.
+* Unsupported opinions have no business in reference books.
+Only those things that we generally and conventionally agree upon are to be found in them.
+* A fourth requirement of using a reference book well: You must know what is *considered knowable* by the authors of the book.

+##### How to Use a Dictionary

+* A dictionary captures the growth and development of language.
+Pay attention not only to the variety of meanings for each word, but also to their order and relation.
+* If you have to look up too many words at the beginning of a book, you will lose track of the book's unity and order.
+* Resist looking up new words during your first reading of a good book unless they seem to be important to the author's general meaning.
+* Words can be looked at four ways:
+1. Words are physical things – writable words with speakable sounds.
+2. Words are parts of speech.
+3. Words are signs.
+They have multiple meanings, and through their meanings, words are related to one another.
+4. Words are conventional.
+They are man-made signs, and so every word has a history.
+* A good dictionary will answer all of these four different kinds of questions about words.

+##### How to Use an Encyclopedia

+* All knowledge was once ordered in relation to the seven liberal arts: grammar, rhetoric, and logic, the trivium; arithmetic, geometry, astronomy, and music, the quadrivium.
+* The best encyclopedia would be one that has both a topical and an alphabetical arrangement.
+* A table of contents is a topical arrangement of a book, whereas an index is an alphabetical arrangement.
+* Facts should never be argued about in the first place, and encyclopedias should be used to end disputes about matters of fact as quickly and permanently as possible.
+* An encyclopedia is about facts as a dictionary is about words.
+Some points:
+1. Facts are propositions.
+2. Facts are "true" propositions, not opinions.
+When someone says "it is a fact that" she means that it is generally agreed that such is the case.
+3. Facts are reflections of reality.
+They may be either informational singulars or relatively unquestioned generalizations.
+4. Facts are to some extent conventional.
+They can change, as any proposition that we take to be true can be falsified by more patient and more accurate observation and investigation.
+* The art of using an encyclopedia as an aid to reading is the art of asking the proper questions about facts.